SaileeHingane/CRC_Microbiome_QIIME2_Project/README.md

 ## Project Overview

-This project investigates microbial community differences among colorectal cancer patients using 16S rRNA amplicon sequencing data.
+This project investigates microbial community differences among colorectal cancer (CRC) patients using 16S rRNA amplicon sequencing data.

 The workflow was performed using QIIME2 (2026.4) and DADA2.